AndreasMainz/Knx_Esp32_Server/README.md

 based on **WT32_ETH01**  http://www.wireless-tag.com/portfolio/wt32-eth01/  and a serial2usb stick (USB2.0 to TTL UART 1,50€ on ebay) for download an powersupply and NanoBcu for Knx commcunication

-based on knx driver from Franc Marini with small changes -> update repo with tpuart.cpp fix for WT32!
+based on knx driver from Franc Marini with small changes -> update driver with fork: https://github.com/AndreasMainz/KnxDevice.git
 **Tpuart is connected to RXD(5)/TXD(17) pins of WT32**

 Additional buzzer for criticals events and on own GP is available